mgcooper/icemodel/test/README.md

         shifts that are steady within each case but different across cases; an anchor drift above 15 percent marks every verdict in the run ambient-invalid (`meta.ambient_stable = false`).
-   - A/A acceptance for the protocol: two consecutive `isolation="process"` runs of the same commit must pass the tolerance band against each other on all rows.
+   - A/A diagnostic for the protocol: two consecutive `isolation="process"` runs of the same commit pass only when every row is inside the tolerance band.
+Record a failed A/A result as measurement-system evidence; it does not block a release baseline refresh.
+   - If an accepted model change causes a comparison failure, document the performance change before rebuilding.
+Every other comparison failure blocks acceptance.
+Missing cases, invalid case samples, incomplete matrices, or missing provenance are unusable and must not become a baseline.
+If only the builder's final ambient anchor fails during a release, `accept_ambient_drift=true` accepts the complete measurements and records the failed anchor in the baseline metadata.
+For a release, rebuild the rolling performance baseline after the comparison even when the comparison passes.
    - Isolation joins the baseline-compatibility check: timings compare against a baseline only when both used the same isolation protocol (a baseline without the field counts as "session").
 Measured on